Errors and exceptions

 A Worker can make HTTP requests to any HTTP service on the public Internet.
 You can use a service like Sentry to collect error logs from your Worker, by making an HTTP request to the service to report the error.
 Refer to your service’s API documentation for details on what kind of request to make.

 When using an external logging strategy, remember that outstanding asynchronous tasks are canceled as soon as a Worker finishes sending its main response body to the client.
-To ensure that a logging subrequest completes, pass the request promise to event.waitUntil().
-For example:
+To ensure that a logging subrequest completes, pass the request promise to event.waitUntil()

 });